 You know how to get in touch with us: email@example.com – drop us a line and tell us how you think we could work together in a way that satisfies us all.
 Xie xie!

 ** This photo was taken in September 2017, by Dawn’s kung fu brother Werner Boye.
 We were at the party to celebrate Dennis’s 40 years teaching kung fu in the UK, and we were very proud!
 (You can find details of the club here and a short video of our performances here.
 (Look out for Dawn, 5th from left, from 1 minute 10!)

-The original artwork we’ve used here is by the fabulous Setareh Seto, one of Dawn’s kung fu sisters.
-She did it especially for us (thanks, Seti), so please don’t use it.
+The original artwork we’ve used here is by the fabulously talented Setareh Seto.
+She did it especially for us as a gift (thanks, Seti), so please don’t use it.
 Thank you for understanding.